 when the sun dims down, civilization lights up

-...the last fire in the sky ebbs into paler shades of orange and yellow, before wandering down the spectrum towards far tones like indigo, purple and navy blue.
-Meanwhile, on earth’s surface, civilization lights up its realm to throw artificial light against the interplay of hues...
+...the last fire in the sky ebbs into paler shades of orange and yellow, before wandering west on the spectrum towards far tones like indigo.
+Meanwhile, on earth’s surface, civilization flips the switch and soon droplets of artificial light bathe in the interplay of hues...

 allures of the dark side